Syrup recipes

-Syrup Recipes Collection is a quick reference guide to flavored simple syrups.
-I wanted to have easy access to them, a kind of go-to guide for syrup recipes I had used or might be using in the future.
+Syrup Recipes Collection is a quick reference guide to flavoured simple syrups.
+I wanted easy access to it, a go-to guide for syrup recipes I had used or might use in the future.

-Simple syrup is the building block of most flavored syrups and is made using cold or hot methods.
+Simple syrup is the building block of most flavoured syrups and is made using cold or hot methods.
 The ratio usually is 1:1 or 2:1 sugar to water.

-Cold method; Combine in a shaker sugar and water, shake it for 30 seconds, let it rest for a little bit, and shake again for 30 seconds.
+Cold method: Combine sugar and water in a shaker, shake for 30 seconds, let it rest for a little bit, and shake again for 30 seconds.

-Hot method 2 – making an inverted syrup.
+Hot method 2: making an inverted syrup.
 There are two ways of making it.
-If you use the ratio of 1:1, add a little bit of acidity -lemon juice or pinch cream of tartar, and simmer it for 20-30 minutes, you will create a sweeter and thicker syrup.
+If you use the ratio of 1:1, add a little bit of acidity—lemon juice or a pinch of cream of tartar—and simmer it for 20-30 minutes; you will create a sweeter and thicker syrup.

-The other way is by using a sugar-water ratio of 2:1, bringing the water to a boil, and then simmering it for about 15 -20 minutes.
-The resulting Inverted sugar syrup should be slightly sweeter, thicker, and have a longer shelf-life.
+The other method involves using a sugar-water ratio of 2:1, bringing the water to a boil, and then simmering it for about 15 -20 minutes.
+The resulting Inverted sugar syrup should be slightly sweeter, thicker, and have a longer shelf life.

 The Syrup Recipe Collection is by no means final, and it will be periodically updated with new recipes in the future.